sparklyr/sparklyr/README.md

 Connecting through Livy
 -----------------------

 [Livy](https://github.com/cloudera/livy) enables remote connections to Apache Spark clusters.
-Connecting to Spark clusters through Livy is **under experimental development** in `sparklyr`.
-Please post any feedback or questions as a GitHub issue as needed.

 Before connecting to Livy, you will need the connection information to an existing service running Livy.
 Otherwise, to test `livy` in your local environment, you can install it and run it locally as follows:

 ``` r
 livy_install()